lifeRobot/cbsk/libs/cbsk_socket/Readme.md

 cbsk_socket is a socket callback tool
-you can use cbsk_socket create tcp server or tcp client, you don't need to focus on TCP read and write, just focus on business processing
+you can use cbsk_socket create TCP/WebSocket server or client, you don't need to focus on TCP/WebSocket read and write, just focus on business processing

 ### minimum supported Rust version